Special products / references

 Towels for Designtorget

-For more than 130 years, HV Skola at Djurgården in Stockholm has been training future artisans in textile craft techniques.
-2019 was the third year in a row where textile students from the long-standing textile craft school were tasked with developing products for Designtorget.
-Together with Designtorget, Handarbetets Vänner protects products that last year after year.
-New for 2019 was that Klässbols Linneväveri was a collaboration partner.
+For more than 130 years, HV Skola on Djurgården in Stockholm has trained future artisans in textile craft techniques.
+2019 was the third year in a row where textile students from the prestigious textile craft school were commissioned to develop products for Designtorget.
+Together with Designtorget, the Friends of Handcraft protect products that last year after year.
+New for 2019 was that Klässbols Linneväveri was a partner.

-Read about the project on the Handarbetets Vänner Skola website or on Inredningsnyhter.se
+Read about the project on the Handarbetets Vänner Skol website or on Inredningsnyhter.se

 Memory – bedspreads and pillows

-Memory is woven in exclusive Italian linen thread where the textile is available in two versions.
-One is jacquard woven, the other braided from satin woven ribbons.
+Memory is woven in exclusive Italian linen thread, where the textile is available in two versions.
+One is jacquard woven, the other braided with satin-woven ribbons.
 Both qualities are designed by Ulrika Elovsson.
-The craftsmanship has been carried out by HV Ateljé.
-Plaiting a larger fabric from narrow ribbons may seem simple, but the technique is complicated.
+The craftsmanship was carried out by HV Ateljé.
+Braiding a larger fabric from narrow ribbons may seem simple, but the technique is complicated.
 The precision work of masters and journeymen is reflected in the high quality of the final product.
-Both the jacquard and the woven bands have received a careful traditional finishing at Klässbol's Linneväveri.
-The textiles have been hand washed in cold water and then cold pressed.
-This slow and careful process gives the textile a high gloss and solid surface.
-"Two threads that cross each other are the starting point for the creation of all woven textiles; that's where my creative process begins," says Ulrika Elovsson.
-"In the collaboration with Klässbols Linneväveri, I wanted to reconnect with older textile traditions.
-With the help of different techniques, both high tech and low tech, I can speak different 'languages' and tell different stories".
-In the picture you see Memory together with Norrland cushions and BADA bath towels.
+Both the jacquard and the woven ribbons have received a careful traditional finishing at Klässbols Linneväveri.
+The textiles have been hand-washed in cold water and then cold-mangled.
+This slow and gentle process gives the textile a high-gloss and solid surface.
+“Two threads that cross each other are the starting point for the creation of all woven textiles; that is where my creative process begins,” says Ulrika Elovsson.
+"In the collaboration with Klässbols Linneväveri, I have wanted to reconnect with older textile traditions.
+With the help of different techniques, both high tech and low tech, I can speak different "languages" and tell different stories."
+In the picture you see Memory together with Norrlandskuddar and BADA bath towels.

 Norwegian Embassy

-In 1988 we were commissioned to manufacture table linen and napkins for all Norwegian embassies around the world in the 'Norway' pattern.
+In 1988 we were commissioned to produce table linen and napkins for all Norwegian embassies around the world in the 'Norway' pattern.
 Design by Ingela Bengtsson.

 Red Cross

-Klässbol's Linneväveri and the Red Cross had a product collaboration around the runner and the napkin/towel in the "Trust" pattern, which were sold for the benefit of the Red Cross.
-The linen products were in red and white (the picture shows a variant in silver) and were made for Christmas tables and festive meals regardless of the season.
+Klässbols Linneväveri and the Red Cross had a product collaboration on the runner and napkin/towel in the pattern "Tillit", which were sold to benefit the Red Cross.
+The linen products were in red and white (the picture shows a variant in silver) and are made for Christmas tables and festive meals regardless of the season.

-The Tillit collection includes a two-pack of runners (50×150 cm) and a two-pack of towels (50×70 cm) which are sold in the Red Cross Webshop .
-Half the sum goes to the Red Cross Christmas campaign 2011 Never alone, which aims to combat involuntary loneliness and exclusion in our country.
+Trust collection includes a two-pack of runners (50×150 cm) and a two-pack of towels (50×70 cm) which are sold in the Red Cross Webshop .
+Half of the proceeds go to the Red Cross Christmas campaign 2011 Never Alone, which aims to combat involuntary loneliness and exclusion in our country.

-At the hotel The Dylan in Amsterdam, you can book an overnight stay in the comfortable Klassbol suite, where the entire room is decorated with Klässbol's Bolster fabrics. also Blakes Hotel London and The Hempel in London with wallpaper, curtains and cushions in fabric Bolster and our own pattern.
+At the hotel The Dylan in Amsterdam you can book an overnight stay in the comfortable Klassbol suite, where the entire room is decorated with Klässbol's Bolster fabrics.
+We also supplied wallpaper, curtains and cushions in Bolster fabric and our own pattern to Blakes Hotel London and The Hempel in London.
 Design: Lady Weinberg

 More references abroad